What is a disc herniation/slipped disc?

 How is disc herniation/slipped disc diagnosed?

 Symptoms of a disc herniation include lower back pain that can spread down the buttocks and back of the legs (sciatica), and tingling or weakness in your legs.
 Rarely, it can cause you to lose power in your leg(s), or lose control of your bladder functions – this is a medical emergency called a ‘cauda equina’ and you should go straight to A&E in this situation.
-Your specialist will ask you about your symptoms and perform a careful assessment to pinpoint the problem.
+A spinal specialist will ask you about your symptoms and perform a careful assessment to pinpoint the problem.
 Imaging such as x-rays, CT or MRI scans can help to confirm the diagnosis.

 Treatment and recovery